 So there’s the facts on 2 of Australia’s best rail trails.

-Our opinion?
-Well it’s divided but the bottom line seemed to be if you are setting out for a longer ride, and prefer smooth paths and variety in views, with places to see and stay overnight, then the Murray to Mountains Rail Trail hits the mark.
+We are a little divided, but the bottom line is if you are setting out for a longer ride, and prefer smooth paths, a variety of views, with places to see and stay overnight, then the Murray to Mountains Rail Trail hits the mark.
 But for a shorter, more wine and cellar door focussed ride, within day trip distance of the city, or part of broader trip to the Barossa and Clare region, then the Riesling Rail Trail is perfect.

-Anyone ridden these rail trails?
-We’d love to hear your thoughts?
+Have you ridden either of these rail trails?
+We’d love to hear your thoughts.